openstack/glance/doc/source/controllingservers.rst

 a configuration file when starting the server.

+In order for your launched glance service to be monitored for unexpected death and respawned if necessary, use the following option:

+  $ sudo glance-control [service] start --respawn ...

+Note that this will cause ``glance-control`` itself to remain running.
+Also note that deliberately stopped services are not respawned, neither are rapidly bouncing services (where process death occurred within one second of the last launch).

 By default, output from glance services is discarded when launched with ``glance-control``.
 In order to capture such output via syslog, use the following option: